beatboxjs/beatbox.js/README.md

 __beatbox.js__ is a step sequencer library for JavaScript.
 It makes it easy to create JavaScript-based drum machines that play a pattern of sounds.

-beatbox.js relies on [howler.js](https://github.com/goldfire/howler.js) to play
-the sounds.
-In browsers where the Web Audio API is not supported, it schedules the sounds using JavaScript timeouts.
-Where the Web Audio API is supported, the timers provided by the API are used instead, which plays the patterns with highly accurate timing that also works when playing in a background tab.
+beatbox.js relies on the Web Audio API through [howler.js](https://github.com/goldfire/howler.js) to play the sounds.
+The timers provided by the API play the patterns with highly accurate timing that also works when playing in a background tab.

 Usage
 =====